ngircd/ngircd/README.md

 General Public License ([GPL]); please see the file `COPYING` for licensing information.

-The server is quite easy to configure, can handle dynamic IP addresses, and optionally supports IDENT, IPv6 connections, SSL-protected links, and PAM for user authentication as well as character set conversion for legacy clients.
-The server has been written from scratch and is not based on the "forefather", the daemon of the IRCNet.
+The server is quite easy to configure and runs as a single-node server or can be part of a network of ngIRCd servers in a LAN or across the internet.
+It optionally supports the IPv6 protocol, SSL/TLS-protected client-server and server-server links, the Pluggable Authentication Modules (PAM) system for user authentication, IDENT requests, and character set conversion for legacy clients.

-The name ngIRCd means *next-generation IRC daemon*, which is a little bit
+The name ngIRCd stands for *next-generation IRC daemon*, which is a little bit
 exaggerated: *lightweight Internet Relay Chat server* most probably would have been a better name :-)